Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Introduction/03_Edge_VCK190/step0.md

 ### (Optional) Create PetaLinux Project

+If the custom platform is created from scratch, it's recommended to test building the PetaLinux image and run on hardware before turning this project into a platform project.
+This is not a step required for platform creation, but it can reduce issues you find in the step 2 - software preparation.

+To run this step, please make sure **This project is a Vitis Platform project** is **NOT** selected during platform creation.

 <details>
   <summary><b>Show Detailed Steps</b></summary>

-In a custom design, if you designed your own CIPS, NOC and AI Engine connection and properties, it's recommended to make sure this hardware design can boot Linux properly before going forward.

-For a quick verification in this step, we'll use VCK190 pre-built device tree.
+For a quick demonstration in this step, we'll use VCK190 pre-built device tree.
 It helps to setup peripheral properties, such as Ethernet MAC phy address, etc. These settings are specific to each board.
 It needs BSP engineers to develop during board bring up phase for custom boards.

 1. Create PetaLinux Project with XSA